-SANf: Inner Asia; course organiser: Dr Thomas White
+SANf: Inner Asia; course organiser: Dr Uradyn Bulag - Michaelmas Term, Prof David Sneath - Lent and Easter term

 Inner Asia is the region of the great steppes lying between Russia and China, and it includes the contemporary countries and regions of Mongolia; Buryatia, Tyva and Altai in Russia; and Manchuria, Inner Mongolia, Xinjiang, Gansu, Qinghai and Tibet in China.
 Politically divided and now subject to a variety of regimes (from 'communist' to 'democratic'), the region has a great deal in common in terms of culture, religion and economy, and this combination makes for interesting possibilities for comparative analysis.
 While the region was characterized by remoteness and peripherality for much of the twentieth century, it is now gaining a new prominence in the age of China's Belt and Road Initiative.
 Its fragile ecologies are also central to discussions surrounding anthropogenic environmental change.